Registering People to Vote

 Voting by proxy

-People who have a disability can apply for a trusted person to vote on their behalf if they prefer – this is known as a proxy voter.
-The deadline to apply for proxy voting passed on Tuesday 25th April, though you can still apply for proxy voting in future elections here.
+People who have a disability can apply for a trusted person to vote on their behalf if they prefer – this is known as a proxy vote.
+To apply online, click here.

 More information and guidance